How to cook a ham

 - 8 black peppercorns

 - 1tbsp Dijon mustard

 Learn how to cook ham with our step-by-step guide to cooking the perfect gammon.
-Whether for Christmas dinner or Sunday lunch, our recipe makes it easy.
-Home cooked ham is so much cheaper than buying it sliced and ready cooked and tastier too.
-It makes a perfect centre piece for a Christmas or buffet party table and leftovers have no end of uses in sandwiches, pies, pasta bakes and soups, to name just a few.
+Whether for Christmas dinner or Sunday lunch, our recipe for how to make gammon makes it easy to make a delicious dish at home any time.
+Home cooked ham is so much cheaper than buying it sliced and ready cooked - and it is much tastier too!
+It makes a perfect centre piece for a Christmas or buffet party table and the best thing is that all the leftovers have no end of uses in sandwiches, pies, pasta bakes and soups, to name just a few.

 Gammon is the premium joint from the hind leg of a pig, whereas bacon joints are slightly cheaper and come from the front legs or shoulder.
-Available smoked or unsmoked, choose whichever flavour you prefer.
+Available smoked or unsmoked, choose whichever flavour you prefer for cooking gammon joint.
 Larger gammon joints sometimes have the bone in but if buying from a butcher you can ask them to remove the bone for easier carving, smaller bacon joints are usually boned, rolled and tied into a neat shape.

 To unsure the ham stays moist, it’s best to boil it for most of the cooking time and then glaze and bake in the oven for the final 30 mins to give it an attractive finish and added flavour.